 Romaine Lettuce Leaves

 Boil red lentils in 3 cups of water for 20 minutes until they lose their form and liquefy.
-Turn off heat and stir in bulgur wheat, making sure they’re mixed well – they’ll soak up remaining liquid.
-Cover pot and while cooling check to see how wet / dry mixture is.
-You’re aiming for a pate consistency – if too wet add more wheat.
+Turn off heat and stir in bulgur wheat and cover pan – they’ll soak up remaining liquid.
+You’re aiming for a coarse pate consistency – if too wet add more wheat.

 Meanwhile, sauté white onion in plenty of olive oil.
 When soft, add the garlic, then after a few more minutes add paste and a tbsp of water.
 Mix all together to form a sauce and season with plenty of salt.

 Once cooled combine lentil mixture with sauce, and add chopped parsley and salad onions, and dried mint and chili flakes.
-Mix until you have a pate consistency,and season to taste.
+Mix until you have a pate consistency and check seasoning.